Nana Mouskouri: In popular culture

 The British comedian Benny Hill impersonated Mouskouri on The Benny Hill Show.
 Wearing a long dress, large glasses and long black hair, he talked and sang with a slow and quiet voice.
-He introduced a song with a long translation into English of all the events supposedly mentioned in the song... and then sang just a single line of "Greek".
+He introduced a song with a long translation into English of all the events supposedly mentioned in the song; he then sang just a single line of "Greek".

 Andrea Martin played Mouskouri in a sketch, 'The Nana Mouskouri Story', during the 1981–1982 season of SCTV (later included in a DVD compilation).

 In 1976, Ronnie Barker performed a song in drag as a parody of Mouskouri in The Two Ronnies as Nana Moussaka.
 Mouskouri was also parodied in the first episode of the 1970s New Zealand political satire A Week Of It.

-In 1991, British comedienne Victoria Wood mentioned Mouskouri in her original song, "The Reincarnation Song."
+In 1991, British comedian Victoria Wood mentioned Mouskouri in her original song, "The Reincarnation Song."
 The song was included in Wood's television special of that year, Victoria Wood: Sold Out.

 In the Ed, Edd n Eddy episode O-Ed-Eleven, Eddy's brother is shown to have a Nana Mouskouri poster in his old bedroom.

 Karl Pilkington included Mouskouri as a clue in his contest 'Rockbusters', part of the radio show The Ricky Gervais Show on XFM.
 Broadcasting on December 31, 2005, the clue was "Me granny's taking a penalty.
 She better get the ball in the back of the net," initials (NM) = Nana Mouskouri (nanna must score 'ere).
 Gervais described this clue as "one of his best clues ever."

 In 2015, Liina Vahtrik parodied her song "Only Love" on the Estonian version of Your Face Sounds Familiar.